pairwise-alignment/pa-bench/README.md

   requires root.
 (See the end of this file.)
 - **Parallel running**: Use `-j 10` to run `10` jobs in parallel.
 Each job (and the orchestrator) is **pinned** to a different core.
+- **Pinning**: By default, each job is fixed to run on a single core.
+This doesn't work on all OSes and can crash/`Panic` the runner.
+Use `--no-pin` to avoid this.
 - **Incremental running**: By default, jobs results already present in the target `json` file are reused.
 With `--rerun-failed`, failed jobs are retried, and with `--rerun-all`, all jobs are rerun. `--clean` completely removes the cache.

+**Debugging failing jobs**

+- To see which jobs are being run, use `--verbose`.
+- To see the error output of runners, use `--stderr`.
+This should be the first thing to do to figure out why jobs are failing.

 **Output**